bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 -------------
 ..
 Contents::

 In the *Accounts* -> *Settings* section a user can modify the interface by changing settings.
-The interface settings are presented in separate sections: *Security, API configurations, VM preferences, Look and Feel*.
+The interface settings are presented in separate sections: *Security, API configurations, VM preferences, Look and Feel, Account tags, User tags*.
 Moving between sections is possible using the switcher above.

 .. figure:: _static/Settings_List1.png